Join the MycoMeditations Team

 • Training in psychedelic-assisted therapy through Fluence, MAPS, CIIS, IPI, etc.

-• At least fifteen years experience working with individuals and groups
+• At least ten years experience working with individuals and groups

 • Ability to build rapport quickly while maintaining healthy boundaries with guests